octogene/kaabot/README.md

   -h, --help            show this help message and exit -d, --debug           set logging to DEBUG
   -b DATABASE, --database DATABASE
-                        path to an alternative database; the "{muc}" string in the name will be substituted with the MUC's name as provided by the --muc option -j JID, --jid JID     JID to use
+                        path to an alternative database; the '{muc}' string in the name will be substituted with the MUC's name as provided by the --muc option -j JID, --jid JID     JID to use